DigiXArt/HomeServiceEnvironment/services/data-logger/README.md

 ### Methods
 #### WRITE
 Writes a new data item to a collection.
-Not existing collections will automaticall
+Not existing collections will automatically be created.

+This example creates a new data item in